opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/waf_domain_v1.md

 * `port` - (Required) Port number used by the web server.
 The value ranges from `0` to `65535`, for example, `8080`.

+* `cipher` - (Optional) Cipher suite to use with TLS.
+Possible values are:
+  * `cipher_default` - Default cipher suite: Good browser compatibility, most clients supported, sufficient for most scenarios
+  * `cipher_1` - Cipher suite 1: Recommended configuration, best combination of compatibility and security
+  * `cipher_2` - Cipher suite 2: Strict compliance with forward secrecy requirements of PCI DSS and excellent protection, but older browsers may be unable to access the websites
+  * `cipher_3` - Cipher suite 3: Support for ECDHE, DHE-GCM, and RSA-AES-GCM algorithms but not CBC

+* `tls` - (Optional) Minimum TLS version for accessing the protected domain name  if `client_protocol` is set to `HTTPS`.
+  Possible values are: `TLS v1.1` and `TLS v1.2`.

+-> `сipher_2`  is not supported if `TLS v1.1` is selected.

 ## Attributes Reference

 In addition to all arguments above, the following attributes are exported: